-Hyundai Sonata: Cylinder Head Assembly / Cylinder Head Repair procedures
+Hyundai Sonata LF: Cylinder Head Assembly / Cylinder Head Repair procedures

 Engine removal is not required for this procedure.